DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 ---

-The team regrouped on day five.
+The team regrouped a few days later.

 Warehouse.
 Evening.
 Tea and planning.